jramsley/interview-tests/README.md

 ## Exercises
 ### delayedWords
 Delayed words is an example where a list of words are read in from a data file and printed at a specified time, relative to the start of the program.
-Example is to test ability to attention to detail, read/follow the data path in the code, and understanding synchronous vs. asynchronous execution of Javascript.
+Example is to test ability to pay attention to details, read/follow the data path in the code, and understanding synchronous vs. asynchronous execution of Javascript.

+### scrabble
+Scrabble is a program that will take in a string of letters and find possible scrabble words that could be made, sorted by value.
+The program has some tests included (some good, some bad) indicating some errors in the program that need to be fixed.
+Example is to test ability to pay attention to details, read and understand the structure of code, and to design intelligible tests.